Brazil

 In the 17th century, the Netherlands gained control of a significant part of Brazil, seeking to dominate the sugar trade.

-Brazilian Economy in the Kubitschek Administration
+Brazilian Economy Under the Kubitschek Administration

 Brazilian Economy in the Café Filho Administration

-Brazilian Economy in the Second Vargas Administration (1951-1954)
+Brazilian Economy During the Second Vargas Administration (1951-1954)

 Brazilian Economy in the Dutra Administration